KazukiOnodera/Instacart/README.md

 ## Features
 ### User feature
-* repeat previous ratio
-* order span mean
-* time for visiting
+* How often the user reordered items
+* Time between orders
+* Time of day the user visits
-* Has ordered orgenic, glutenfree, Asian
+* Whether the user ordered organic, gluten-free, or Asian items in the past
-* hour delta
-* order size
+* Features based on order sizes
-* How many None
+* How many of the user’s orders contained no previously purchased items

 ### Item feature
-* ratio of ordered time
-* ordered time cycle
-* co-occur(over order)
-* stats of pos_cart
+* How often the item is purchased
+* Position in the cart
-* How many user buy it as "one shot"
+* How many users buy it as "one shot" item
-* stats of number of items co-occured
+* Stats on the number of items that co-occur with this item
-* stats of order streak
+* Stats on the order streak
-* 1to1 prob
-* prob of reorder within N order_number
+* Probability of being reordered within N orders
-* distribution delta of dow
+* Distribution of the day of week it is ordered
-* prob of reorder, after first order
+* Probability it is reordered after the first order
-* stats of order_number delta
+* Statistics around the time between orders

 ### User x Item feature
-* total order
+* Number of orders in which the user purchases the item
-* days since last order
+* Days since the user last purchased the item
-* streak
-* stats of pos_cart
-* ratio of ordered time
+* Streak (number of orders in a row the user has purchased the item)
+* Position in the cart
-* ordered today
+* Whether the user already ordered the item today
-* co-occur
+* Co-occurrence statistics
-* replacement
+* Replacement items

 ### datetime feature
+* Counts by day of week
-* How many come by dow and hour
+* Counts by hour

-More detail, please refer to source.
+More detail, please refer to codes.

 ## F1 maximization
 Regarding F1 maximization, I hadn't read that paper until Faron had published the kernel.
 But I got high score because of my F1 maximization.